LeAsuker/Miku-Flavor/README.md

   - [dmenu](https://github.com/aario/dmenu)

 ## Problems:
-  - Overwrites global configs instead of changing them specifically for the window manager. **If you have any of the above tools installed, back up their config files!**
+  - Overwrites global configs instead of changing them specifically for the window manager. **If you have any of the above tools installed, back up their config files first!**
+  - Changing keyboard layouts and volume level is problematic and requires the terminal for now. **Fixing this is my main priority.**